tony-0tis/interlayer/README.md

 [![github license](https://img.shields.io/github/license/donkilluminatti/interlayer.svg)](https://github.com/DonKilluminatti/interlayer/blob/master/LICENSE)

 ### Features
-* in its current form is a REST-api server
+* in its current form is a server REST-api or full-stack server
 * it is possible to add your own modules and dals
 * the server can restart each time a file changes
 * coloring of the log in the console
 * as if to run the server as a service, can be seen through tailf colored logs
 * size of data obtained by POST maximum 976kb, 1e6 symbols
 * you can pick up a cluster of servers for load balancing.
-Dangling nodes while automatically restart
+Dangling nodes will automatically restart
 * in built-in redis DAL implimented smart pool of connections
 * you can localize your templates and use localisation varibles for customize api responses
 * it is possible to use your middleware modules to implement authorization checks